 - Upload source code of your extension to a publicly available repository.
 It is recommended to start the repository name with "Slicer" (to make Slicer extensions easier to identify) followed by your extension name (for example, "Sequences" extension is stored in "SlicerSequences" repository).
 However, this is not a mandatory requirement.
 If you have a compelling reason not to use Slicer prefix, please make a note while making the pull request.
-See more requirements in the new extension submission checklist. - GitHub is recommended (due to large user community, free public project hosting): join Github and setup Git. - If developing an extension that contains C++ loadable or CLI modules (not needed if developing in Python): - Build the PACKAGE target to create a package file. - Test your extension by installing the created package file using the Extensions Manager. - Complete the extension submission checklist) then submit it to the Slicer Extensions Index: - Submit the extension to the Extensions Index: - Fork ExtensionIndex repository on GitHub by clicking "Fork" button on the Slicer Extensions Index page - Create an extension description (s4ext) file - If the extension was built then you can find the automatically generated extension description in the build folder - If the extension was not built then create the extension description file manually, using a text editor - Add your .s4ext file to your forked repository: it can be done using a git client or simply by clicking "Upload files" button - To make the extension appear in the latest Slicer Preview Release: upload the file into the master branch. - To make the extension appear in the latest Slicer Stable Release: upload the file into the branch corresponding to the stable release version, for example: 4.10. - Create a pull request: by clicking "Create pull request" button - Follow the instructions in the pull request template
+See more requirements in the new extension submission checklist. - GitHub is recommended (due to large user community, free public project hosting): join Github and setup Git. - If developing an extension that contains C++ loadable or CLI modules (not needed if developing in Python): - Build the PACKAGE target to create a package file. - Test your extension by installing the created package file using the Extensions Manager. - Complete the extension submission checklist) then submit it to the Slicer Extensions Index: - Submit the extension to the Extensions Index: - Fork ExtensionIndex repository on GitHub by clicking "Fork" button on the Slicer Extensions Index page - Create an extension catalog entry file (json) - Add your .json file to your forked repository: it can be done using a git client or simply by clicking "Upload files" button - To make the extension appear in the latest Slicer Preview Release: upload the file into the main branch. - To make the extension appear in the latest Slicer Stable Release: upload the file into the branch corresponding to the stable release version, for example: 4.10. - Create a pull request: by clicking "Create pull request" button - Follow the instructions in the pull request template